 Kidney deserves the chance to sit down with IRFU and explain where he thinks it all went wrong

-Irish heads go down after another setpiece mistake.
-It was the key weakness in Ireland's game on Sunday because of the psychological blows that came from turning the ball over in the scrum and lineout.
+To me, the setpiece was the key weakness because of the psychological blows that came from turning the ball over in the scrum and lineout.